 Things to do

-Halifax Bay Wetlands National Park has two separate and shady camping areas.
+Halifax Bay Wetlands National Park has 2 separate and shady camping areas.
 From the park boundary, Camping area 1 is 4km to the north and Camping area 2 is 2.5km to the east.

 The camping areas are closed throughout the wet season every year from 1 December to 31 March inclusive.
 These dates may vary depending on weather and road conditions.